Come home to yourself

 Please note: psilocybin is still federally classified as a Schedule I controlled substance.

-• Licensed psilocybin service centers provide a safe and controlled environment for individuals to consume psilocybin under the guidance of trained professionals.
+• Licensed psilocybin service centers provide a safe and legally regulated environment for individuals to consume psilocybin under the guidance of trained facilitators.

 • Many clients who have used psilocybin recreationally find the legal approach to be very different.
 At a service center, the journey is more inward-focused, with clear goals and the support of a trained facilitator who is more than just a trip-sitter.